I came in like a wrecking ball

 She could feel the cool stone of the building behind her as he backed her against it, taking his lips from hers in order to kiss her jaw, taste the skin at her collarbone, the nip of his teeth at her throat.
 It was everything she’d ever thought it might be, but somehow more.
 Everything was brighter, more vibrant.

 A bottle smashed somewhere nearby and Elizabeth jerked away, drawn back to reality by the sound.
-She pushed Jason back a little, suddenly uncomfortable with how fast and…how intense the moment had been.
+She pushed Jason back a little, suddenly uncomfortable with how fast and…how consuming the moment had been.

 His fingers touched the swelling at her cheek.
 “You’re going to have a black eye,” he murmured, with none of the aggression he’d shown just moments earlier.
 “I should have hit him harder.”